 EMB is a singular organization whose mission is to provide data management and statistical support for clinical trial studies in the pharmaceutical industry.
-EMB operates within ICH Guidelines for the United States (US), European Union (EU), and Japanese drug approval agencies, as well as providing global pharmaceutical regulatory practices for Canada, Australia, Nordic countries and the World Health Organization (WHO).
+EMB operates within the confines of pertinent laws, regulations and guidelines issued by United States (US), European Union (EU), and Japanese drug approval agencies.
 EMB possesses and follows strict operating procedures for the processing of clinical trial data for clinical research, and these procedures are audited yearly by our various clients for scope, training and adherence.

-EMB does have the procedures and policies in place to comply with the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of Personal Information transferred from European Union and Switzerland to the United States, respectively.
-However, EMB is not currently self-certified.
+EMB does have the procedures and policies in place to comply with the original EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of Personal Information transferred from European Union and Switzerland, respectively, to the United States.

 EMB manages and/or analyzes clinical research data in support of drug or device development in the pharmaceutical industry.
 In all cases, EMB is under contract with the study sponsor to perform these services.
 The study sponsor details in the contract the scope of work, and as such is termed the “controller”, whereas EMB is termed the “processor”.

 EMB contracts state that clinical data is the intellectual property of the study sponsor.
 As such, data transfer to third parties must be authorized and is a highly controlled and documented event.
 If such data transfer does occur, the third party is part of the clinical research support team (e.g., medical writers, pharmacokinetic scientists).
 Additionally, our procedures require any data transfer be done in a secure and encrypted manner.